FjjDessoyCaraballo/FjjDessoyCaraballo/README.md

 ## Welcome to the EXTRAVAGANT WORLD of my GitHub profile

 <p align="left">I'm Felipe, a multicultural guy that found his love for doing shenanigans in shell.
 I mostly dwell within C language for now, but I have been acquainted to R, Python, and C++.
 My passion subject is cybsec and I aim to deepen my knowledge and work in this area.
-At this moment I am a student in Hive Helsinki, a school with peer-to-peer learning system.</p>
+At this moment I am a student in Hive Helsinki, a school with peer-to-peer learning system.
+If you are interested, here's my [LinkedIn](https://www.linkedin.com/in/fdessoy)</p>

 <hr style="border: 0; border-top: 1px solid #ff69b4; margin: 20px 0;">